Chris-Delcuse/TI-Basic_OS-v3.10/SECURITY.md

 # Security Policy

-To keep safe the device's certification, i commit here to provide sources, which will cause no difficulties to the user or hardware integrity.
+I provide, here, sources which will cause no difficulties to the user integrity and hardware certification.

 For obvious safety reasons, you will not find any .89x, .92x, or .V2x files or external links.